 Environmental medicine is an evolving field looking at the interaction between the environment and human health.
-There are many environmental toxins that we are ALL exposed to that can negatively impact our health.
-Some of these toxins (manmade or naturally occurring) or other harmful substances include the following:
+There are many environmental toxins that we are all exposed to that can negatively impact our health.
+Some of the top ones include:

 - Heavy metals (mercury, lead, aluminum, arsenic, cadmium, etc.)